abhesrivas/code-mixed-embeddings/CMEmbeddings/scraper/README.md

-# twitass
+# Custom twitass scraper
-Scrapes tweets from the Twitter Advanced Search webpage using TwitAss API
+Custom scraper that scrapes tweets from the Twitter Advanced Search webpage using the TwitAss API

-# How do I get set up? #
+# How do I set up? #

 ## Install the python modules